capistrano/capistrano/README.md

     of them to be specified on one line we use the comma.
 To use a regexp for a role filter begin and end the string with '/'.
 These may not contain a comma.

-When multiple filters are specified in the same declaration, the final filter is the _union_ of all of the components, so an implicit OR is between each one.
-However when multiple filters are declared, they are evaluated in the order declared and so are ANDed together.
-The order of processing is:
+When filters are specified using comma separated lists, the final filter is the _union_ of all of the components.
+However when multiple filters are declared the result is the _intersection_.

-* Environment variables,
-* Command line options,
-* The `:filter` variable value in effect at the time of the `on()` call

 ## SSHKit